| Title: | DNA Copy Number Analysis for Genome-Wide Tapestri Panels |

 Additional parameters to be passed to internal functions. |

-GMM parameters for each feature.id
+GMM parameters for each feature.id are saved to the metadata slot.

-tap.object <- newTapestriExperimentExample() # example TapestriExperiment object tap.object <- calcNormCounts(tap.object) control.copy.number <- generateControlCopyNumberTemplate(tap.object, copy.number = 2, sample.feature.label = "cellline1" ) tap.object <- calcCopyNumber(tap.object, control.copy.number, sample.feature = "test.cluster" ) tap.object <- calcSmoothCopyNumber(tap.object) tap.object <- calcGMMCopyNumber(tap.object, cell.barcodes = colnames(tap.object), control.copy.number = control.copy.number, model.components = 1:5 )
+tap.object <- newTapestriExperimentExample() # example TapestriExperiment object tap.object <- calcNormCounts(tap.object) control.copy.number <- generateControlCopyNumberTemplate(tap.object, copy.number = 2, sample.feature.label = "cellline1" ) tap.object <- calcCopyNumber(tap.object, control.copy.number, sample.feature = "test.cluster" ) tap.object <- calcSmoothCopyNumber(tap.object) tap.object <- calcGMMCopyNumber(tap.object, cell.barcodes = colnames(tap.object), control.copy.number = control.copy.number, model.components = 1:5 )tap.object <- newTapestriExperimentExample() # example TapestriExperiment object tap.object <- calcNormCounts(tap.object) control.copy.number <- generateControlCopyNumberTemplate(tap.object, copy.number = 2, sample.feature.label = "cellline1" ) tap.object <- calcCopyNumber(tap.object, control.copy.number, sample.feature = "test.cluster" ) tap.object <- calcSmoothCopyNumber(tap.object) tap.object <- calcGMMCopyNumber(tap.object, cell.barcodes = colnames(tap.object), control.copy.number = control.copy.number, model.components = 1:5 )

-and returns the object with normalized counts in the normcounts
+Normalizes raw counts from counts slot in TapestriExperiment and returns the object with normalized counts in the normcounts slot.

-Also calculates the standard deviation for each probe using normalized counts and adds it to rowData
+Also calculates the standard deviation for each probe using normalized counts and adds it to rowData.

-calcNormCounts(TapestriExperiment, method = "mb", scaling.factor = NULL)
+calcNormCounts(TapestriExperiment, method = "mb", scaling.factor = NULL)calcNormCounts(TapestriExperiment, method = "mb", scaling.factor = NULL)

 TapestriExperiment |